Axian spreads wings with continent-wide acquisitions

 by

-With revenues fast approaching $3bn in 2023, Axian is one of Africa’s more successful diversified business groups.
+With revenues fast approaching $3bn in 2023, Axian is one of Africa’s Madagascar’s most prominent businesses.
 It has grown its revenue base tenfold in the last decade.
 Its interests sprawl across Africa and the Indian Ocean and over multiple sectors, notably telecommunications, financial services and energy.

-The company formerly known as Hirimix began life in the 1950s as a textile company, venturing into real estate in 1995.The Group entered the energy sector with the launch of Electricité de Madagascar (EDM), later acquiring a stake in Jovena in 2004.
+The company formerly known as Hirimix began life in the 1950s as a textile manufacturer, venturing into real estate in 1995.The Group entered the energy sector with the launch of Electricité de Madagascar (EDM), later acquiring a stake in energy supplier Jovena in 2004.

 That same year, it expanded into telecommunications by acquiring Télécom Malagasy (Telma), Madagascar’s historic operator, launching Telma Mobile in 2006.